larson-group/clubb_release/Readme.txt

 to interface with CLUBB.

 Addition by Brian:
 In addition to the above, you will have to make a reference to the CLUBB library from the configuration file of the host program.
 Since CLUBB now uses the LAPACK libraries, you will also have to make reference to those.
 Currently, we do not include the LAPACK libraries with the CLUBB download.
 You will have to find them and then download them onto your own computer if they are not included with your operating system or compiler.
 Once you have done this, you can reference them in a line such as the following:

--L/home/griffinb/hoc_v2.2_tuner/lib -lhoc_param -llapack -lblas
+-L/home/griffinb/hoc_v2.2_tuner/lib -lclubb_param -llapack -lblas

 If the LAPACK and BLAS libraries were compiled with GNU Fortran 77, you may need to link to the runtime libs for that with -lg2c as well.